Tunnel du Pont de l’Alma

 Flame of Liberty – Princess Diana Memorial

-Unveiled in 1989 by the International Herald Tribune, a commemorative plaque at the base of the Flame bears the following inscription:
+A commemorative plaque affixed to the base of the Flame bears the following inscription:

 An exact replica of the Statue of Liberty’s flame offered to the people of France by donors throughout the world as a symbol of the Franco-American friendship.